Head to the hills on Sydney's doorstep for breathtaking scenery, historic townships and gourmet food.

 Check out Art Deco shops and culture in Katoomba, be astonished by the natural beauty of the World Heritage-listed Blue Mountains National Park, and go horse riding among kangaroos.
 Meander through cool-climate gardens and orchards on your final day.

-Hire a car from Sydney's city centre or airport and take the 90 minute drive west to Katoomba, a town in the Blue Mountains.
+Hire a car from Sydney's city centre or airport and head 45 minutes west to Doonside to visit Featherdale Wildlife Park.
+In this hands-on wildlife park, you can pat a koala or hand-feed kangaroos before you continue on to Katoomba, a town in the Blue Mountains.
 Katoomba is known for its gorgeous Art Deco architecture and offbeat shopping.
 Browse antique stores, vintage emporiums, jumbled-up op shops (stores selling second-hand goods for charity) and quirky thrift stores on the main strip, Katoomba Street.
 You'll also find first-edition books, fabulously unusual vintage clothes and one-off homewares in stores such as Mr Pickwick's Fine Old Books and Peachtree Antiques.
 From here, it's a five minute car ride to the gorgeous garden village of Leura, where the shopping gets even better (don't miss The Candy Store).
 A selection of gorgeously Instagrammable cafés lines the main street.
 Have a tapas-style lunch at Leura Garage, which does a fantastic cheese board, then return to Katoomba via the Blue Mountains Chocolate Company, where you can make your own hot drink from silky smooth couverture chocolate.

 The town of Katoomba sits on the edge of a cliff, offering breathtaking views of the craggy Three Sisters rock formation.
 Drive (or walk) from Katoomba town centre to the Echo Point lookout to see the Three Sisters and beyond.
 The views of World Heritage-listed rainforest and dramatic escarpments stretch over the horizon.
 (Insider tip: come back after dark to see the Three Sisters floodlit until 11pm.
 It's gorgeous.)
 Next, head to Scenic World, where you can ride the world's steepest train down into a valley between the mountains, or take an aerial cable car offering great views, before disembarking at the bottom to stroll through 2.4 kilometres (1 1/2 miles) of Jurassic rainforest.
 Don't worry if it's misty, or even raining.
 It can be even more beautiful that way.
 Have dinner or cocktails at Palette Dining, and stay in style at the Victorian-era Lilianfels Resort & Spa or in the stunning old-world surrounds of the Hydro Majestic.